I’m An Alcoholic Father. Sobriety Saved Multiple Lives.

 During those first six months, I nearly lost everything I care about.
 We were on vacation and I got in touch with an old girlfriend.
 It wasn’t the first time I’d done something stupid, but I was still thinking I didn’t deserve my life.
 When we fought about it — a bad fight, the worst fight — I hit rock bottom and a cabinet, breaking my hand.
 I had to drive myself to the ER.
 I was depressed.
 That’s even harder to quit.

 It’s hard when you realize you’ve missed things.
-After I got sober, I was helping my wife get our house decorated for one of our yearly parties and she asked me to get a table cloth.
+After I got sober, I was helping my wife get our house decorated for one of our yearly parties, and she asked me to get a table cloth.
 I didn’t even know we had a table cloth.
-It was a small thing, but that suck in.
+It was a small thing, but that stuck.
 I had spent years not knowing about a table cloth.
 What else had I missed?
 That thought alone was enough to make me want a drink.

 I haven’t taken a single day for granted since that night.
 The time I spend now with my wife and kids is always the best time.
 I’m noticing the little things.
 I don’t feel the need to wind down afterward.
 I’m the one suggesting a trip to the beach or the mountains.
 My wife actually just told me the other day that she likes doing stuff with me.
 It made me both happy and sad.
 I know that I have come a long way; I know that I still have a long way to go.